Beulah, Colorado: Geography and climate

-Beulah is located at (38.075798,-104.986038) and lies within a valley bordered by the Wet Mountains to the west, Mt.
+Beulah lies within a valley bordered by the Wet Mountains to the west, Mt.
 Signal to the south and southeast, and a prominent ridge that forms the north through east sides of the valley.
 Elevations within the open valley itself range from about 6,150 to 7,100 feet (1,875 to 2,165 m.)
 Four creeks, North Creek, Middle Creek, Squirrel Creek, and South Creek flow through the valley.
 They all converge as they flow eastward; eventually combining into one at the valley's eastern end as the North St. Charles River, which flows into the St. Charles River southeast of Beulah and drains into the Arkansas River just west of Vineland.

 Due to its location along the east-facing foothills of the Wet Mountains, Beulah is prone to significant orographic enhancement of precipitation in the form of heavy cold-season snowfall as well as significant rain in warm months mostly (in the latter case) due to effects of the North American Monsoon.
 Per the Köppen climate classification, Beulah has a humid continental climate (Dfb) but closely borders on up to four other subcategories depending on temperature and precipitation patterns.
 The average temperature in July is 71.0 °F (21.7 °C), putting it just below the 22 °C threshold for a Dfa designation.
 December and January average just below freezing (31.4 °F); by many American interpretations of the Köppen climate system this makes it just barely too cold to qualify as a Cfa or Cfb humid subtropical or subtropical highland climate, though such climates do exist especially to the immediate south and southeast in areas including the neighboring towns at similar elevations of Rye and Colorado City.
 Per the Trewartha climate classification system, Beulah clearly falls into class D (Dcb or Dcbo) as only five months of the year have a mean temperature above 10 °C and like Köppen is too wet to be classified as semi-arid or steppe (Köppen BSk) found over the vast majority of eastern Colorado and the High Plains.